Fiction about 5 strong women in later life. Building new lives, refusing invisibility. And you exhale as you see yourself between the lines.

 🗓️ Daily Dose of Fiction - short daily stories centered on a weekly theme of friendship, connections and purpose.
 Featuring the same characters from my novels.

-💫 Life’s Threads - Another short story taken from the weekly Daily Dose theme, along with a few journal prompts to help you explore the stories more deeply.
-And link them to your own.
+💫 Life’s Threads - Another short story taken from the weekly Daily Dose theme, plus reflections that explore the stories more deeply and link them to your own life.

 I’ve been where you are.